 Melton Center scholarships:

 - Hebrew University Rothberg International School - Hebrew University offers merit and need-based scholarships.
 In addition, the Melton Center for Jewish Studies offers up to $5,000 for study at Hebrew University through the Ellen E. and Victor J. Cohn Scholarship Fund.
 DEADLINES: Dec.
-1, 2019 for spring semester and Feb.
-24, 2020 for summer and fall, 2020.
+1, 2019 for the 2020 spring semester, and March 1, 2021 for summer and fall, 2021.

 - Study Yiddish language or German language abroad.
 Preference is given to students who wish to study Yiddish.
 The Melton Center for Jewish Studies offers generous scholarships for this program through the George and Emily Severinghaus Beck Scholarship Fund.
-DEADLINE: Feb.
-24, 2020.
+DEADLINE: March 1, 2021

 - Ben-Gurion University of the Negev - Through a special agreement with Ben Gurion University, up to $3,000 for study at BGU can be available to Ohio State students.
 Email firstname.lastname@example.org for more information.